Trust and Promises over Time

 31 Pages Posted: 10 May 2018 Last revised: 4 Feb 2020

 Date Written: May 30, 2019

-Using a large-scale hybrid laboratory and online trust experiment with pre-play communication this paper investigates how the passage of time affects trust, trustworthiness, and cooperation.
-We provide evidence for the persistent power of communication.
-Even when three weeks pass between messages and actual choices and even when these choices are made outside of the lab, communication (predominantly through the use of promises) raises cooperation, trust, and trustworthiness by about 50 percent.
-Delays between the beginning of the interaction and the time to reciprocate neither substantially alter trust or trustworthiness nor affect how subjects choose to communicate.
+Using a large-scale hybrid laboratory and online trust experiment with pre-play communication, we investigate how the passage of time affects trust, trustworthiness, and cooperation.
+Communication (predominantly through promises) raises cooperation, trust, and trustworthiness by about 50 percent.
+This result holds even when three weeks pass between the time of the trustee’s message/the trustor’s decision to trust and the time of the trustee’s contribution choice and even when this contribution choice is made outside of the lab.
+Delay between the beginning of the interaction and the time to reciprocate neither substantially alters trust or trustworthiness nor affects how subjects communicate.

 Keywords: trust, promises, persistence, trustworthiness, delay

 JEL Classification: C91, C72, D83, D64, A13, K12